A reason a prospect gives for not buying. To surface and address.

 An objection is a reason a buyer gives for not moving forward: too expensive, missing a featureFeatureProduct SpecificationA product capability or featureView reference →, wrong timing, a competitorCompetitorMarket IntelligenceA competing product or companyView reference → already in place.
-Treated as an obstacle, it is a thing to overcome.
-Treated as a signal, it is the most useful thing a buyer says all call, because it names a real buying criterion the rest of the pitch left buried.
-The skill is reading which objection is the stated one and which is the actual blocker, since those are often different sentences.
+It can be treated as an obstacle to overcome or as a signal that names a buying criterion the rest of the pitch left buried.
+The stated objection and the actual blocker are often different.

 Objection handling was a formal sales craft long before it was studied.
 Mid-century sales training codified pattern responses, the best known being feel-felt-found, a three-beat reply that acknowledges the feeling, cites others who felt the same, and reports what they found once they moved ahead.
 It worked by supplying empathy and social proof in one move, and it spread through corporate sales floors and trainers like Zig Ziglar from the 1970s onward.